AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 Example:
 - `payroll -sd 2024-04-01 -ed 2024-04-30` calculates the payroll of all employees that has worked within 1st April 2024 and 30th April 2024.

+Note: Employee's payroll is calculated by multiplying 8 to their respective `PAY_RATE`.
+We are assuming each shift is 8 hours.

 ### Schedule employees `schedule`

 Adds a person in FnBuddy to the schedule on a specified date.